 1. Report Every Injury or Illness

-Report the injury or illness to the HR department, your supervisor or the risk-management department when it occurs, she says.
+Report the injury or illness to the human resources department, your supervisor or the risk-management department when it occurs, she says.
 "You should get an incident report to fill out, and they should help you obtain medical treatment," she says.

 If you don't get paperwork or a call from an insurance adjuster, something is wrong.
 Follow up with your boss.